Contact Information Contact Information

 How would a City-funded project help foster, enhance, and renew the characteristics that make your neighborhood and the City of Fort Collins a great place to live and work?

-New in 2017, the Vibrant Neighborhoods Grant (VNG) is a progressive and innovative program which offers funds in support of neighborhood projects that are envisioned, developed, and driven by the residents and local stakeholders through a collaborative process.
+The Vibrant Neighborhoods Grant (VNG) is a progressive and innovative program which offers funds in support of neighborhood projects that are co-created by the residents and local stakeholders through a collaborative process.

 What types of projects are eligible?

-Projects that improve a neighborhood or help to foster community building.
+Projects which demonstrate that they benefit the neighborhood as a whole.
 Eligible projects must be implemented within the limits of the City of Fort Collins.
-Review the evaluation criteria to help understand if a project is likely to be approved.
 Here are a few ideas to help your neighborhood start brainstorming a great project:

 How much funding is available for a project?